andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Test Set Classification Accuracy

-Our baseline network acheived a **75% Classification Accuracy** on the test set.
+Our baseline network achieved a **75% Classification Accuracy** on the test set.
 With the addition of Dropout we saw both a reduction in overfitting, and an increased *validation set* accuracy.
 On the test set, we again see an increase vs. the baseline, with an **85% Classification Accuracy**.

 <br>
 #### Test Set Confusion Matrix